KacperOrmaniec/Games_Sales_Strategy_SQL_Tableau/README.md

 # Games_Sales_Strategy_SQL_Tableau

-In this project, I navigated the competitive gaming industry using SQL to prepare and clean data.
-Leveraging Tableau's visualization tools, I transformed raw data into actionable insights, addressing key challenges faced by gaming companies.
+In this project, I tackled the challenges faced by gaming companies in a fiercely competitive market.
+Recognizing the significance of comprehending player preferences and market trends, I delved into a dataset armed with the power of SQL and Tableau.
+Through SQL, I meticulously prepared and cleansed the data, ensuring its accuracy and reliability.
+Subsequently, I harnessed the visualization capabilities of Tableau to transform raw data into meaningful insights.
+By addressing critical problems, I provided valuable strategic guidance to navigate the complexities of the gaming industry successfully.